Feature request #1337

 Maybe the zoom factor could be specified by the user adding a field in the Settings->Options->Map Tools window, inside the Panning and zooming box?

-#2 Updated by zachariahyoder - about 9 years ago
+#2 Updated by zachariahyoder - over 10 years ago

 However, while I am here on the topic: